Weird-Ghosts/www/content/media-kit/index.md

 **Our Impact**

 We have supported a variety of studios across Canada, including Rocket Adrift, daffodil & friends, Lucid Tales, Cheekynauts Entertainment, Apocablyss, B.P.
-Solarpunk Media, Digital Cauldron Collective, Flying Carpets Games, Orion Digital Innovations and Creations Inc., Something Magic, Something We Love, and VIVIDBLUE LTD. These studios span a diverse and creative range of genres and styles.
+Solarpunk Media, Digital Cauldron Collective, Flying Carpets Games, Orion Digital Innovations and Creations Inc., Something Magic, Something We Love, and VIVIDBLUE LTD. These studios span a diverse range of genres and creative styles.

 **How to Apply**